“The MPA at UT Dallas gave me the practical skills necessary to succeed in the federal government.”

 Since 2012 I’ve worked on the media team at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the U.S. National Institutes of Health (NIH) in Bethesda, Maryland.
 I promote the research our scientists conduct and co-edit the NIDDK Director’s Update quarterly newsletter.
 On a given day, I could be writing a press release, training a spokesperson for a media interview, crafting Tweets, connecting a reporter to a disease expert, or a number of other activities.

 Before working at NIDDK I was a Presidential Management Fellow, a two-year leadership program in the federal government for people with advanced degrees.
 During my fellowship I worked in different offices throughout the NIH, with additional rotations at the Food and Drug Administration and the State Department.

 The Value of My Degree

-The MPA from UT Dallas gave me the practical skills necessary to succeed within the federal government.
-Though I continue to draw upon what I learned in all of my courses, I found Dr. Nic Valcik’s Human Resources Management and Ted Benavides’ Government, Financial Management and Budgeting to be particularly useful in my efforts to understand how my role fits into the overall picture.
+The MPA gave me the practical skills necessary to succeed in the federal government.
+I continue to draw upon what I learned in the program in my daily work.

 My EPPS Success